Wells Fargo lifts Centene Corp. [CNC] price estimate. Who else is bullish?

 Wells Fargo have made an estimate for Centene Corp. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 02, 2024.

 Centene Corp.
-[CNC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.93.
-With this latest performance, CNC shares gained by 7.03% in over the last four-week period, additionally plugging by 24.85% over the last 6 months – not to mention a rise of 4.40% in the past year of trading.
+[CNC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.31.
+With this latest performance, CNC shares gained by 3.21% in over the last four-week period, additionally plugging by 11.84% over the last 6 months – not to mention a drop of -0.18% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for CNC.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Centene Corp. go to 11.71%.